Year in Industry

 Students will retain their Personal Tutor during the placement year for pastoral and wellbeing support, in addition to retaining access to all Student Support provision at the University.

-Yes - the placement will be checked and approved by the Year in Industry Unit Director to ensure it enables you to meet the intended learning outcomes.
+Each placement will be checked and approved by the Year in Industry Academic Leads to ensure they are engineering related and enable students to meet the intended learning outcomes.

 It is acceptable for a student to choose to work in a field of engineering that they have not necessarily studied so far, thereby widening their knowledge and opening doors to new industries post-graduation.